 About the monument to the 8th Ohio

-The 8th Ohio Volunteers at the Battle of Gettysburg
+The 8th Ohio Infantry at the Battle of Gettysburg

-The 8th Ohio was commanded at the Battle of Gettysburg by Lieutenant Colonel Franklin Sawyer, and brought 209 men to the field.
+Lieutenant Colonel Franklin Sawyer commanded the 8th Ohio Infantry at the Battle of Gettysburg.
+The regiment brought 209 men to the field.

 On July 2nd the regiment was posted as skirmishers roughly in the area of the monument.
-They battled with Confederates along Emmitsburg Road that day and up until the artillery bombardment preceding Lomngstreet’s Assaut, more commonly known as Pickett’s Charge.
+They battled with Confederates along Emmitsburg Road that day and up until the artillery bombardment preceding Longstreet’s Assault, better lnown known as Pickett’s Charge.